plone/plone.volto/README.rst

     great 1200:65536
     huge 1600:65536

-since this change is opinionated and may collide with your previously defined ones, you can find it available as an optional profile named ``imagescales``.
+**This change is opinionated and may collide with your previously defined ones, so make sure your add-on's profiles are applied AFTER this one.**

 Versions compatibility
 ----------------------